danifunker/ioq3/README.md

   in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands

+  in_gyromouse                      - Set to 1 to enable use of gyroscope
+                                      sensor as mouse freelook (gyro controls) in_gyromouse_debug                - Set to 1 to show raw gyro sensor readings in_gyromouse_pitch                - Amplify raw sensor readings for pitch up-down (negative values invert axis) in_gyromouse_yaw                  - Amplify raw sensor readings for yaw left-right (negative values invert axis) in_gyromouse_pitch_ui             - As above but for ui / in-menu in_gyromouse_yaw_ui               - As above but for ui / in-menu

   j_forward                         - Joystick analogue to m_forward,
                                       for forward movement speed/direction. j_side                            - Joystick analogue to m_side,